Why the Proper Use of Personal Protective Equipment (PPE) Matters

 - Hygiene Check: You are now fully protected.
 Do not touch your face or personal items (like phones) once gloves are on.

-- Extended Cuff Gloves: These are longer than standard exam gloves (approx. 12 inches), making it easier to cover the gown sleeve and prevent exposure.
+Extended Cuff Nitrile Gloves: These are longer than standard exam gloves (approx. 12 inches), making it much easier to cover the gown sleeve securely and prevent exposure.

-- Visual Contrast: Some facilities use a darker colored glove under a lighter one (Double Gloving) to easily spot tears.
+Visual Contrast: Some facilities use a darker colored glove under a lighter one (Double Gloving) to easily spot micro-tears.

 The Safe Procedure for Doffing PPE (Removal Sequence)